atmeshwar-classic/bookshop/README.md

 # Bookshop App

+## How to proceed

+Before starting, create a new branch by your name and Employee ID, for eg: **atmeshwar-1053**, and then write your code.
+Make sure to make several small commits with a relateable message.

+## Evaluation

+When your are done, create a Pull Request onto the main branch.

 ## Overview

 There are two routes, books and cart.
 Books will display a list of books as cards and each card will have an **Add** button that would add it the cart.